-Magee Mine is a former coal mine that operated from 1908 to 1954 in Yukon, Pennsylvania.
-The mine was named for James Magee, a member of the company’s original board of directors.
+Magee Mine is a former coal mine that operated between 1908 and 1954 in Yukon, Pennsylvania.
+It was named for James Magee, a member of the company’s original board of directors.

 The slope-entry Magee Mine, for an 81-inch thick coal seam, was constructed in 1908 by the Westmoreland Coal Company.
 4 It was serviced by a branch of the Pennsylvania Railroad.

 The company erected 30 company houses and a company store in four curved rows.
 4 An additional 16 company houses were also built west of Lower Whyel.